Polycystic Ovary Syndrome

 - Spleen Qi deficiency

 Your TCM doctor will ask many questions about your medical history and check your tongue and pulse on the first visit.
-From that, they will differentiate your pattern and treat the root cause of the PCOS.
+From that, they will differentiate your pattern and attempt to treat the root cause of the PCOS.

 - Acting on the hypothalamus-pituitary-ovarian (HPO) axis to help balance the hormonal systems of the body